michalis0/DataScience_and_MachineLearning/week4/readme.md

 ## To Do
 - Start with the notebook ["Linear_Regression_Basics.ipynb"](https://colab.research.google.com/github/michalis0/DataMining_and_MachineLearning/blob/master/week4/Linear_Regression_Basics.ipynb#scrollTo=f7a_hEfThRmX) to apply a simple linear regression model on a sample dataset.
 You will also review the basic concepts in linear regression by following this notebook.
-- Follow the notebook ["Linear_Regression_Deeper.ipynb"](https://colab.research.google.com/github/michalis0/DataMining_and_MachineLearning/blob/master/week4/Linear_Regression_Deeper.ipynb#scrollTo=1K6vWbOsh95y) to get a deeper understanding of the overfitting and generalisation concepts.
+- Fill in the notebook "Linear_Regression_students.ipynb" as an exercise to test your skills in solving a linear regression problem.